-In order to show the novel strategies learned to solve single goal tasks, we plot expert trajectory and our policy's trajectory in LunarLander for comparison.
+In order to show the novel paths learned to solve single-goal tasks, we plot expert trajectory and our policy's trajectory in LunarLander for comparison.
 Each image contains ten trajectories, for instance.
 We show our policy's trajectories from beginning to the end of the training so that we can observe the learning process.
 The result is shown in Fig. \ref{fig_adv}.
 We find that our policy's trajectory is not exactly the same as the expert's.
-This means our method learns some new path to the final goal.
+This means our method learns some new paths to the final goal.